CpBruceMeena/Go-Balance/README.md

 - Comprehensive logging and alerting
 - Full-screen cluster management widget for improved usability
 - Node list displayed in a responsive, tabular format for better readability

+## Usage

+- Visit `/clusters` for cluster-level management and monitoring.
+- Click any node row to view detailed metrics and real-time charts for that node at `/clusters/:clusterId/nodes/:nodeId`.
+- Modular routing is handled in `frontend/src/routes/ClusterRoutes.tsx`.
+- Node details are rendered in `frontend/src/pages/NodeDetails.tsx`.

 ## Prerequisites